 Sam Phan Bok, Ubon Ratchathani

-This is Thailand’s version of the Grand Canyon, and is located in Ubon Ratchathani just over 600 kilometers from Bangkok.
+Another of the most magical places in Thailand is the country’s version of the Grand Canyon.
+It is located in Ubon Ratchathani just over 600 kilometers from Bangkok.
 Sam Phan Bok is a place you can only visit during the dry season as, during rainy season, the water of the Mekhong River rises and covers Sam Phan Bok.

 Pha Chor Canyon, Chiang Mai